-Husavik is a town located in Norðurþing municipality on Iceland's north coast, on the shores of Skjalfandi bay with a total of 2,180 inhabitants (2016 census).
-The most popular landmark of the town is its wooden church Husavikurkirkja, built 1907.
-Husavik is served by Husavik Airport.
+Husavik is a port town located on Iceland's northern coast, and on the shores of Skjalfandi bay.
+The town has population around 2,000.
+Its most popular landmark is the wooden church Husavikurkirkja (built 1907).
+The town is served by the Husavik Airport.

-According to the "Book of Settlement" (Landnámabók), Husavík was the first site in Iceland to be settled by Norse man.
-Swedish Viking Garðar Svavarsson stayed here for one winter sirca 870 A.D.
-When he left after a winter's stay in spring of 870, he left behind two slaves, a man and a woman, and a man named Nattfari, and they established a farm in Husavík.
-The name of the town is translated as "bay of houses", presumably referring to Garðar's homestead, that may have been the only houses in Iceland at the time.
+Husavík was Iceland's first Norse settlement.
+According to the Norse sagas, the Swedish viking Gardar Svavarsson stayed here for one winter (in 870 AD).
+When he left in spring 870, he left behind two slaves (a man and a woman) who established a farm here.
+The town's name is translated as "bay of houses", presumably referring to the viking's house - Iceland's only one at the time.

 Highlights: Whale watching, Lake Myvatn, Godafoss Waterfall